Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Accumulations of waste may present a health risk.
 To be a statutory nuisance, the issue has to be prejudicial to health and/or cross a property boundary, so we would not be able to take action against all waste deposits or unsightly accumulations.
 If the deposit is harbouring or attracting rodents, we also have powers under the Prevention of Damage by Pest Act 1949 to deal with the property.

-Visual eyesores cannot be a statutory nuisance as they do not cross a boundary, nor do they impact on human health.
+Visual eyesores cannot be a statutory nuisance as they do not cross a boundary (as nuisance can only be established in law if there is material interference with a neighbour's property and their comfort), nor do they impact on human health.

 If any nuisance is caused by an accumulation or deposit on trade or industrial premises, we may not be able to take action if best practicable means have already been used to prevent, or reduce, the effects of any nuisance.

 The Environmental Protection Act 1990 (section 59) also allows us to serve notice requiring an occupier of land or the owner to remove fly-tipped waste (i.e. waste brought to the land from elsewhere) and/or reduce the consequences of the deposit.
 There is a defence if the person served with the notice neither deposited nor caused or permitted the deposit of waste.
 We have a separate page on how we deal with fly-tipping.

 We can also use the Public Health Act 1936 to deal with filthy and verminous premises and the Public Health Act 1961 or the Town and Country Planning Act 1990 to deal with accumulations that are seriously detrimental to the amenities of the neighbourhood.
 In certain circumstances deposits or accumulations may be dealt with by the Anti-social Behaviour Crime and Policing Act 2014, where they are having a detrimental effect on the quality of life of those in the locality.
 To be actionable, the waste needs to be significant and the land not merely unsightly or messy.